Foolproof Payroll Checklist

 You’ve accomplished the crucial task of ensuring everyone has been paid accurately, and any expected changes are reflected in their payslips.
 Now that the vital steps have been taken, there are a few remaining tasks to wrap up your payroll process and guarantee compliance and accuracy.
 Let’s dive into the post-calculations checklist.

-Post-Calculations Payroll Checklist: Ensure Compliance
+Post Pay Day Payroll Checklist: Ensure Compliance

 Step 1.
 Ensure all records are updated:

 HM Revenue and Customs (HMRC) require you to keep detailed records for reporting purposes and you may also need them for auditor inquiries.
 At a minimum these should include gross salary, tax deductions, pension contributions, and other deductions.
+Note: With Aigence there are no tax forms EPS (Employer Payment Summary) and FPS (Full Payment Submission) are submitted automatically.
+Small business may be able to avoid making Employer NI contributions using the Employment Allowance.

 Step 2.
 Manage pension contributions and compliance:

-Ensure pension contributions are calculated accurately and payments have been made to your pension provider in a timely manner.
+Ensure pension contributions are calculated accurately, and payments have been made to your pension provider in a timely manner.

 Review your employees to ensure you are following guidelines on auto-enrolment and workplace pension responsibilities.
 Pay particular attention to recent starters if you have postponed their enrolment in the company pension scheme.